 Act reference: SSAct section 1067F Long term income support student

-Special provisions - NSA recipients aged 22-24 years undertaking a full-time Australian Apprenticeship
+Special provisions - JSP recipients aged 22 to 24 years undertaking a full-time Australian Apprenticeship

-The following provisions apply to NSA recipients aged 22-24 years, undertaking a full-time Australian Apprenticeship:
+The following provisions apply to JSP recipients aged 22 to 24 years, undertaking a full-time Australian Apprenticeship:

 - They qualify for YA from the date they satisfy the definition of an Australian Apprentice (1.1.A.324).

-- They may be entitled to the special higher rate of YA for long-term income support recipients.
-This rate is payable to single and partnered people without children, who have received income support for 6 out of the last 9 months.
+- They may be entitled to the higher rate of YA for long-term income support recipients.
+This rate is payable to single and partnered people without children, who have received income support for 26 weeks out of the last 39 weeks.

 Act reference: SSAct section 1067F Long term income support student, section 540AA Qualification for YA-new apprentices

-The following provisions apply to ALL young people aged 15-24 entering full-time education from the workforce:
+The following provisions apply to ALL young people aged 15 to 24 entering full-time education from the workforce: